tamstraker/git-basic-exercises/README.md

 This is perhaps the tenth time I am doing this I am annoyed, tired and motivated all at the same time.
 WE PERSERVERE ON!
+Back again, gain, again, so many more agains.